-- Accelerated Reader: in Year 7, PP students' average reading age increased by 7 months in 2022-23 (compared to 9 months for non-PP), including 8 students who increased by over one year and 4 students who increased by over 2 years.
-In Year 8 PP students' average reading age increased by 4 months (compared to 3 months for non-PP), including 3 students who increased by 1 year, 2 who increased by 2 years and 1 who increased by 3 years. - GCSEPod was used by PP students on average in line with non-PP students (PP used 6 mins on average less than non-PP over the course of the year)
+Accelerated Reader: in Year 7, PP students' average reading age increased by 3 months in 2023-24 (compared to 0.5 months for non-PP), including 3 students who increased by over one year.
+In Year 8 PP students' average reading age increased by minus 10 months (compared to 2 months for non-PP), including 4 students who increased by 1 year, 1 who increased by 2 years and 1 who increased by 3 years and 9 months.